-- Loaded in vitamins and nutrients including iron, calcium, copper Vitamins C, E, B6, B1 and B2.
+It’s Excellent source of phytonutrients, a powerful antioxidant, a natural source of dietary fiber and loaded in vitamins and nutrients including iron, calcium, copper Vitamins C, E, B6, B1 and B2.

 But enough with all the health talk.
 The bottom line: kale chips are the perfect way to satisfy your salty tooth for a fraction of the fat and calories of most bags found in the chip aisle.

 Your chip bowl is waiting.

-Pre-heat oven to 350 degrees.
+- Pre-heat oven to 350 degrees.

-Place kale in a large bowl and drizzle olive oil, salt and pepper.
+- Place kale in a large bowl and drizzle olive oil, salt and pepper.
 Toss well, ensuring pieces are evenly coated in oil.

-Divide kale evenly between two baking sheets.
+- Divide kale evenly between two baking sheets.
 It is important to lay the kale on a single layer.
 This helps the kale become crispy and avoids steaming which makes the chips soggy.

-Bake for 12-20 minutes, checking after 12 minutes, until crispy and lightly browned.
+- Bake for 12-20 minutes, checking after 12 minutes, until crispy and lightly browned.